AsturaPhoenix/xng/doc/README.md

 For a naive approach, consider the following network, which just represents the problem to be learned as the function that selects which arm to pull.

 ![Select node branching to return nodes for each arm](naive_bandit.png)

-> This raises some open questions, including how should reinforcement work with closed contexts?
-Also, can we attribute reinforcement to nodes in such a meta way? i.e. A more direct approach would have us invoke the “pull” node as a result of the “select” (or entrypoint), which would be a nice opportunity for both Hebbian learning and reinforcement due to the change in utility.
-However, at the same time not being able to put bounds on the context/evaluation makes it harder to segregate trials and fall back on a random pull.
->
-> Probably two possibilities here: model it more direct, or solve these meta problems.
-Modeling it more directly is outright easier; it’s the natural way for such a system to work.
-However, as is pretty obvious here, modeling it using scripting primitives is so much more convenient.
->
-> It’s possible this is a natural tradeoff, and that we need to live with it.
-However at some point it is likely we’ll also need feedback mechanisms for more explicit structural modifications (e.g. “this function should have returned ‘a’); it’s probably worth at least figuring out how those would work now.

-> We can train a subroutine by executing it in an interactive context; it's not necessary to drop into an invocation sub-context to evaluate it.
-I wonder if we should drop the context-closing behavior of return statements after all.

 ### Hello World